 From time to time, we may be forced to respond to or prosecute intellectual property infringement claims to defend or protect our rights or a customer's rights.
 These claims, regardless of merit, may consume valuable management time, result in costly litigation or cause product shipment delays.
 Any of these factors could seriously harm our business and operating results.
 We may have to enter into royalty or licensing agreements with third parties who claim infringement.
 These royalty or licensing agreements, if available, may be costly to us.
 If we are unable to enter into royalty or licensing agreements with satisfactory terms, our business could suffer.
-In instances where we have had reason to believe that we may be infringing the patent rights, we have asked our patent counsel to evaluate the validity of the patents in question, as well as the potentially infringing conduct.
+In instances where we have had reason to believe that we may be infringing the patent rights of others, or that someone may be infringing our patent rights, we have asked our patent counsel to evaluate the validity of the patents in question, as well as the potentially infringing conduct.
 If we become involved in a dispute, neither the third parties nor the courts are bound by our counsel's conclusions.